donydony2009/ObisidianResearch/Research/Reading/Terms.md

 **CI** - Confidence interval (stats term)
 **Sacade** - rapid movement of the eye between fixation points.
+**Fixation** - when eyes are relatively stationary and focused on a particular point **Foveal vision** - the small (~2 degrees) field of view in which vision is clear.
+It usually spans about 7 letters.
+This is because in this area we have a lot more cones in the eye
-**Fixation** - when eyes are relatively stationary and focused on a particular point **Parafoveal vision** - Up to around 6 degrees in your vision you can kinda see stuff outside of the clear vision area.
+**Parafoveal vision** - Up to around 6 degrees in your vision you can kinda see stuff outside of the clear vision area.
 This can help identify small words like "the"